League: Thai Semi-Pro League Central (current level)

 the road to Nong Chok, which required me to cross the footbridge over heavy traffic.
 I can only put it down to the hot sun and not being able to see my

-Google Maps screen clearly, that I wandered down the wrong lane.
+Google Maps screen clearly, which is why I wandered down the wrong lane.

 It would